Eddykasp/dnd-combat-sim/README.md

 - **initiative** (number): bonus to the initiative roll
 - **attack_bonus** (number): bonus to the attack roll

 The following three parameters are for the combatants first attack.
-All attack are stored in ```combatant.attacks```.
+All attacks are stored in ```combatant.attacks```.
 - **damage** (number): type of dice to roll for damage
 - **dmg_dice** (number): number of dice to roll for damage
 - **dmg_bonus** (number): bonus to add to the damage roll